oracle/weblogic-kubernetes-operator/integration-tests/README.md

 Quick test use cases -

-Operator Configuration - operator1 deployed in weblogic-operator1 namespace and manages domains in defaut and test1 namespaces
+Operator Configuration - operator1 deployed in weblogic-operator1 namespace and manages domains in default and test1 namespaces
 Domain Configuration - Domain on PV using WLST, traefik load balancer

 Basic Use Cases